-What’s Hot: The Weber Q1200 grills just like a big grill but in a much smaller package.
+What’s Hot: The Weber Q1200 is capable of grilling just like a big grill but in a much smaller package.

 The Bottom Line: Great for patio use where space is limited and ideal for RV owners with plenty of storage compartments.